KoalaSat/paintr/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Since the `master` branch is what people actually use in production, we have a `dev` branch that unstable changes get merged into first.
-Only when we consider that stable we merge it into the `master` branch and release the changes for real.
+Since the `main` branch is what people actually use in production, we have a `dev` branch that unstable changes get merged into first.
+Only when we consider that stable we merge it into the `main` branch and release the changes for real.

 ## Commit Messages